kanishka-linux/vinanti/README.md

         #use wait for maintaining duration between requests to same domain,

         #and max_requests for maximum concurrent requests at a time.

+        #take a look at test_crawl.py file in tests directory

 * Some other parameters which can be passed to http request functions or can be used during initialization: